vdesabou/kafka-docker-playground/docs/how-to-use.md

 > [!NOTE]
 > Every command used in the playground is using Docker, this includes `jq` (except if you have it on your host already), `aws`, `az`, `gcloud`, etc..
+>
-The goal is to have a consistent behaviour and only depends on Docker.
+> The goal is to have a consistent behaviour and only depends on Docker.

-> [!NOTE]
+> [!WARNING]
-> The playground is tested on macOS and Linux.
+> The playground is only tested on macOS and Linux (not Windows).

 * 🐳 Recommended Docker settings: